CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: CTRAPS API Confusion Attacks

-\textbf{AC$_{4}$: \afour} In AC$_{4}$, the attacker repeatedly calls \cmd{MakeCred} to register new discoverable credentials, until the authenticator's credential storage is full.
-She exploits the \emph{rk=true} option to enforce the generation of discoverable credentials over non-discoverable ones.
-A full storage compromises the authenticator's availability as the user cannot register new discoverable credentials.
+\textbf{AC$_{4}$: \afour}.
+In AC$_{4}$, the attacker repeatedly calls \cmd{MakeCred} to register new discoverable credentials, until the authenticator's credential storage is full.
+They exploit the \emph{rk=true} option to enforce the generation of discoverable credentials over non-discoverable ones.
+A filled storage compromises the authenticator's availability as the user cannot register new discoverable credentials.

-\textbf{AC$_{5}$: \afive} In AC$_{5}$, the attacker abuses the \cmd{ClientPin} API to lock the authenticator and force a mandatory factory reset, similar to CI$_{3}$.
-Although \cmd{ClientPin} requires \emph{UV}, the attacker wants to fail multiple PIN attempts (i.e., she does not need \emph{UV}).
-Consequently, she can confound any API call into a \cmd{ClientPin} call, as she does not need authorization.
+\textbf{AC$_{5}$: \afive}.
+In AC$_{5}$, the attacker abuses the \cmd{ClientPin} API to lock the authenticator and force a mandatory factory reset, similar to CI$_{3}$.
+Although \cmd{ClientPin} requires \emph{UV}, the attacker wants to fail multiple PIN attempts (i.e., they do not need \emph{UV}).
+Consequently, they can confound any API call into a \cmd{ClientPin} call, as they do not need authorization.

-\textbf{AC$_{6}$: \asix} In AC$_{6}$, the attacker calls the \cmd{Selection} API to trigger an unwanted \emph{UP} check to keep the authenticator busy and to deny availability.
-Since the attacker can detect when the busy state ends (e.g., the user pressed the authenticator's button or 30 seconds have passed), she can prolong the attack indefinitely.
+\textbf{AC$_{6}$: \asix}.
+In AC$_{6}$, the attacker calls \cmd{Selection} to trigger an unwanted \emph{UP} check, keeping the authenticator busy and denying availability.
+Since the attacker can detect when the busy state ends (e.g., the user pressed the authenticator's button or 30 seconds have passed), they can prolong the attack.

-\textbf{AC$_{7}$: \aseven} In AC$_{7}$, the attacker invokes the \cmd{GetInfo} API to retrieve the authenticator's details.
-Then, similar to CI$_{4}$, she uses this information as a stepping stone to other attacks, to track the user, or to check whether the authenticator is vulnerable to implementation-specific attacks~\cite{yubico-cve}.
+\textbf{AC$_{7}$: \aseven}.
+In AC$_{7}$, the attacker invokes \cmd{GetInfo} to retrieve the authenticator's details.
+Then, similar to CI$_{4}$, they use this information as a stepping stone to other attacks, tracks the user, or checks whether the authenticator is vulnerable to implementation-specific attacks~\cite{yubico-cve}.
 Not requiring \emph{UV} or \emph{UP}, the attacker can confound any API call into a \cmd{GetInfo} call.